jonas054/the-north-poll/README.md

 ![Creation button](https://user-images.githubusercontent.com/336720/216359142-f76db4b9-c1c8-494e-a512-2e9d8892ed60.png)

 After creating the series, you come to the listing page.
 The URL of this page is what you distribute to the team.
 That link can be reused for every meeting where you want to vote using the chosen scale.
+Votes are automatically erased after 12 hours.
+If you want a new series of polls within 12 hours, you should create a new poll series.
+If the next meeting is the next day or later, reuse the old one.

 ![Listing](https://user-images.githubusercontent.com/336720/216363048-20ef5c09-18dc-4962-b9ed-cc6d519c41ac.png)

-The top link "A" goes to the first poll in the series.
-It includes editing privileges so that the person who followed that link can update the titles during the meeting to something more meaningful than A, B, C, etc.
+The link "A" goes to the first poll in the series.
+The top one includes editing privileges so that the person who followed that link can update the titles during the meeting to something more meaningful than A, B, C, etc. The other "A" link is for other participants who want to vote but not edit titles.

 ![First poll in edit mode](https://user-images.githubusercontent.com/336720/216360187-a3c30939-ea39-43f7-91dd-3a1f0b525967.png)